Pilate cycle: Letter of Pilate to Herod

 The Letter of Pilate to Herod is a work purportedly written by Pontius Pilate to Herod Antipas, Tetrarch of Galilee.
 Greek and Syriac versions exist, although Greek is considered the original language of the letter.
 A Syriac document from the 5th or 6th century is the oldest version available to us today, however, and is seemingly incomplete in parts.
 The work is hypothesized to have originally been written in the 3rd or 4th century.
 It bears a number of similarities to the Paradosis Pilati, notably in its respect to Pilate and his wife converting.
 Unlike the Paradosis Pilati, it is not overtly anti-Jewish in its message.
 Despite the title, it is not part of a correspondence with the Letter of Herod to Pilate; it is a separate work, although the two letters would later be included in the same manuscripts.

 In The Letter of Pilate to Herod, Pilate expresses remorse over executing Jesus.
 His messengers sent to Galilee find the resurrected Jesus and confirm his divine power.
 He, his wife Procla, and the centurion Longinus all convert to Christianity, and affirm Christian teachings.
 Pilate describes being personally blessed by a vision of the Lord.

 Letter of Pilate to Tiberius

-The Letter of Pilate to Tiberius is a short letter that Pilate purportedly wrote Emperor Tiberius.
+The Letter of Pilate to Tiberius is a short letter that Pilate purportedly wrote to Emperor Tiberius.
 It is a comparatively late text, perhaps as late as the Renaissance.
 It was originally written in Latin.

 The depiction of Pilate is quite positive; Pilate describes Jesus as the most pious person who ever existed, and explains himself as having to execute him only because he feared an uprising of the Jews against Rome had he declined.